creatvie-introvert/btr-directory-mvp/README.md

 ### Setup rationale

-- PostgreSQL is used in both development and production to ensure consistency
+- PostgreSQL is used in both development and production to ensure consistency across environments
 - Environment variables protect sensitive credentials
 - Django's built-in tooling supports rapid local setup and testing
 - The setup aligns with Heroku deployment requirements